Cry Before Dawn: Career

 In 1988 Cry Before Dawn contributed a new track, "Silly Dreams" to the soundtrack of the Irish film, The Courier.
 Their second album Witness for the World was recorded in Wales and mixed in Los Angeles, California by Greg Ledanyi, and was released to lukewarm reception in 1989, again on Epic/CBS.
 The lead single, "Witness for the World", reached number 67 in the UK Singles Chart in June 1989, though the two follow-up singles: "Last of the Sun" and "No Living Without You" failed to chart.
 Around the time of their second album, the band appeared on the cover of the Irish music magazine Hot Press.
-In 1990, Cry Before Dawn were awarded best Irish group at the Irish National Music Awards.
+In 1989, Cry Before Dawn were awarded best Irish group at the Irish Recorded Music Association (IRMA) awards, after winning the 'Best Newcomer' award 2 years earlier.
 After parting with their record company, the band toured Ireland later the same year, after which they decided to split.